CapitaineToinon/hepia-github/third/reseaux-par-la-pratique/README.md

 def bezout_b(a, b) -> int:
     """
-    Return only the b coefficient of bezout
+    Return only the b coeficient of bezout
     """
     _, _b, _ = bezout_indentity(a, b)
     return _b